I watched two robots chat together on stage at a tech event

 “He certainly could work in a shop or a factory, but he was helping to solve the big problems in collaboration and friendship with people.
 He had a heart of gold, he was creative, he learned and adapted, he wasn’t susceptible to the morals flaws of humans.
 That what we are aspiring towards — we are still hooking all these things together but we’ve got the parts in pieces,” he added.

-For now, Hanson Robotics is preparing to launch its first consumer product which is aimed at teaching science to children.
+For now, Hanson Robotics is preparing to launch its first consumer product, an Einstein-like mini robot aimed at teaching science to children.
 The robot is likely to be officially unveiled within the next month and be available for less than $300 once it goes on sale.

 Up until now, the company has deployed small numbers of its humanoids for science museums, AI development projects and healthcare, in particular around working with autism cases.
 Now it can add speaking in front of a crowd at a technology event to the timeline.